TerraMasterOfficial/app-pkg-tools/TOS 7 Application Development Guide/03_Quick_Start.md

 - A TNAS device running TOS 7.0 (current stable/beta version) — **recommended but optional**

   > 💡 **No TNAS hardware?** No problem.
 You can develop TOS applications without owning a physical TNAS device.
-As long as your development environment meets the recommended setup (see [Chapter 6 · Development Environment](06_Development_Environment.md#testing-environment-options)), you can build and test your application using alternatives such as Ubuntu 22.04 VM, Open TOS local deployment, or a remote testing device.
+As long as your development environment meets the recommended setup (see [Chapter 6 · Development Environment](06_Development_Environment.md#testing-environment-options)), you can build and test your application using alternatives such as Ubuntu 22.04 VM or a remote testing device.

 - Basic Linux command line skills
-- GitHub account (for code hosting and developer platform integration)
+- GitHub or Gitee account (for code hosting and developer platform integration)

 ## 3.2 Five-Step Publishing Process